Skip to main content

 A fundamental step towards accomplishing this goal is the participation of our community and affected individuals in clinical trials and human subjects research.
 Although we encourage participation in research, we stress that it is always the individual's choice to engage and participate in research.

-On this page, we will provide relevant information about clinical trials and human subjects research related to Barth syndrome that is open to recruitment, alongside the contact information and recruitment flyers provided by researchers and their institutions.
+On this page, we will provide relevant information about clinical trials and human subjects research studies related to Barth syndrome or relevant to the Barth syndrome community that are open to recruitment.

 If you have question about specific studies below, please reach out to the study investigator or coordinator.
 For general questions and comments about research, please reach out to lindsay.marjoram@barthsyndrome.org or melissa.huang@barthsyndrome.org